VKCOM/statshouse/website/docs/guides/edit-metrics.md

 ## Description

 Add a metric description on one or multiple lines to show in the UI.
-No formatting is supported.
+Feel free to use the [standard Markdown formatting](https://commonmark.org/help/) for descriptions.

 <img src={Description} width="800"/>

-You can [edit the graph name](view-graph.md#2--graph-name-and-description) to customize the look of the dashboard or the graph view without changing the name of the metric itself.
+You can [edit the graph name or description](view-graph.md#2--graph-name-and-description) to customize the look of the dashboard or the graph view without changing the name of the metric itself.
 You [cannot rename a metric](create-metric.md#can-i-rename-a-metric).

 ## Aggregation